July 16, 2023

 Selection end/start vs Range

-There’s an important differences of a selection anchor/focus compared with a Range start/end.
+There’s an important difference between a selection anchor/focus compared with a Range start/end.

 As we know, Range objects always have their start before the end.